Fees and charges

 If you believe you will face financial hardship in paying your aged care costs, you can ask to be considered for financial hardship assistance.

 What if I entered an aged care home before 1 July 2014?

 The costs for aged care homes changed on 1 July 2014.
 If you entered a home before 1 July 2014 you will continue to pay the costs under the old fee arrangement.

 How can I get more information?

-Contact David in our Finance Department by calling 02 4935 0300.
+Contact our Finance Department by calling 02 4935 0300.
 They will be happy to help with any queries you might have.

 You can use the MyAgedCare Residential Care Fee Estimator to help you estimate what costs your may have to pay.